SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Configuring and Enabling Customer Product Inventory

-The following new and and existing Spatacus components were updated:
+The following new and and existing TUA Spartacus components are updated:

 |              Component              	|                                                    Description                                                   	|
 |------------------------------------	|----------------------------------------------------------------------------------------------------------------- |